DanudeSandstorm/rit-mycourses-ext/README.md

 #### Content Page
 - Option to open links in pop out window (instead of redirecting the current page)
+- Content Menu's position is fixed (won't scroll with page)

 #### Popout content
 - Fixed popouts not resizing to window size